ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 ## Registering our Workload Tests

 Although we've defined the integration tests themselves, we still need to register them with the HyperSDK.
-That is, we need to pass our integration tests into the HyperSDK integration test framework, which will run these tests on our behalf.

- implemented, we now define a way for which our workload tests can be utilized.
 To start, create a new folder named `integration` in `tests/`.
 Inside `integration/`, create a new file `integration_test.go`.
 Here copy-paste the following: